JFDuval/flexsea-plan/README.md

 **Note 1:** This repository is part of the FlexSEA project.
 All the directories that were under JFDuval/FlexSEA now have separate repositories.

 **Note 2:** Most (or all) projects will require /flexsea-comm and /flexsea-system to compile.

+**Compilation:** I'm using Qt 5.7.
+Make sure to enable the QChart module during installation (not included by default)

 Documentation available at <http://flexsea.media.mit.edu>.
 It is recommended to start learning about the system by reading the two IEEE BioRob papers.